imSamirOFFICIAL/Arduino-Password-Verification-with-Serial-Monitor/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/52858312/243909805-7dfb607f-f92c-40a1-89bb-071e7c3796dd.png"width=40% height=40%></p>

-When the predefined password is written in serial monitor, it will print "Thank you for logging in".
+When the predefined password is written in Serial Monitor, it will print "Thank you for logging in".
 Otherwise, it will print "No access".

 # How to run this?
 Now, first clone the repository.
 Then, inside the `Experiment` folder, open the `Experiment.ino` file in the Arduino IDE.
 If the `Arduino IDE` is opening for the first time on your operating system, after opening the Experiment.ino file, go to `File` > `Preferences` > tick the `Compile` option beside `Show verbose output during`.
 Then, click `OK`.
 (No need to repeat this task from the second time onwards.)